-Grenada has an updated register of individuals and corporations handling pharmaceutical products containing precursor substances, narcotics, or psychotropic substances.
-In this sense, the register of individuals includes the name of importer, name of supplier, and name, strength and dosage form of substance, and total ADC.
+Guyana has an updated register of individuals and corporations handling pharmaceutical products containing precursor substances, narcotics, or psychotropic substances.
+In this sense, all importers would maintain a register and do a quarter report on the name of the drug/chemical, quantity imported, authorization number, amount in stock and amount sold and the purchaser.